NMBU-Data-Science/RENT/docs/quickstart.rst

 Classification Example
 ----------------------
-The following python example illustrates RENT on the Wisconsin breast cancer (classification) dataset, available on scikit-learn.
+The following python example illustrates RENT on the Wisconsin breast cancer (classification) dataset, available from scikit-learn.
 First, we load and prepare the data.
 Then we initialize a RENT classification model, train it and select features.
-A
+This example shows how to select features with RENT.
+For more examples including graphics and feature selection post-hoc analysis have a look at the example notebooks on the RENT GitHub repository.

 .. code-block:: python